 - Noe Paramo, Sustainable Rural Communities Project Co-Director and Legislative Advocate at California Rural Legal Assistance Foundation

-- Julia Root, Senior Workforce Policy Associate for the Center for Employment Opportunities (CEO), a national nonprofit social enterprise that provides a transitional job and employment services to returning citizens.
+- Julia Root, Senior Workforce Policy Associate for the Center for Employment Opportunities (CEO), a national nonprofit social enterprise that provides transitional job and employment services to returning citizens.

 - Marisabel Torres, Director of California policy at Center for Responsible Lending.
 She works to advance strong consumer protections and promote responsible lending policies in the state.